Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/README.md

 This repository documents a self-directed threat hunting investigation conducted within the LOG(N) Pacific Cyber Range.
 As this is my first time executing this specific scenario, I am treating this as a deliberate reps focused practice project to build proficiency in Microsoft Sentinel and KQL.

 ---
+## 📄 Read the Investigation

+**→ [Incident Report](./Incident-Report.md)** — the full write-up: baseline, initial access, and the reconstructed chain as it develops.

+Supporting detail lives in the per-phase notes and query log linked below.

+---

 ## Practice and Community Learning